quambene/quambene.github.io/src/syntax_reminder/20_git.md

 git diff --name-only master origin/master -- <path> # Show different files git log <branch1>..<branch_2> # List commit differences

-# Returns the commits that are present in the feature branch but are unavailable in the master branch
+# Returns the commits that are present in the feature branch but are not unavailable in the master branch
 git log master..feature −−oneline
 ```